The Likelihood of Mixed Hitting Times: Introduction

 We focus on the case in which the latent L\'{e}vy process has a nontrivial Gaussian component.
 We first show that this ensures that the model implies a duration distribution with nonzero Lebesgue density at all positive durations and that it is nonparametrically identified up to innocuous scale normalizations.
 We then adapt numerical methods for the inversion of the Laplace transforms of the hitting times of L\'{e}vy processes with nontrivial Gaussian components to compute the conditional density and survival function implied by the MHT model.
 In turn, these are used to construct a likelihood for independently censored duration data.
 If the latent process is a Brownian motion, the likelihood can be explicitly expressed in terms of mixed inverse Gaussian densities and survival functions.
 Therefore, we can use this special case as a benchmark for evaluating the quality of our procedure for computing the likelihood.
 We show that the numerical inversion that is required in the general case is sufficiently fast and precise to make maximum likelihood estimation feasible even if no explicit expression of the likelihood is available.

-We implement a maximum likelihood estimator that uses this computational strategy in MATLAB, and illustrate its application with a reconsideration of \cites{jem85:kennan} empirical analysis of US contract strike durations.
-Our strategy for computing the MHT model's likelihood can also be used to implement other likelihood-based empirical methods.
+We implement a maximum likelihood estimator that uses this computational strategy in MATLAB, and illustrate its application with a reconsideration of \cites{jem85:kennan} empirical analysis of US contract strike durations.\footnote{We provide MATLAB code that implements the methods in this paper in a public repository at \href{https://github.com/jabbring/mht-likelihood}{github.com/jabbring/mht-likelihood}.
+The results in this paper can be replicated by running {\tt make} in version v1.1.1 of this code, which we have deposited as \cite{zenodo21:abbringsalimans}.} Our strategy for computing the MHT model's likelihood can also be used to implement other likelihood-based empirical methods.
 For example, it can be combined with data augmentation and Markov chain Monte Carlo techniques to implement Bayesian estimators of the MHT model.

 \cite{ecta12:abbring} presented the MHT model studied in this paper, analyzed its empirical content, and highlighted its close relation to optimal stopping problems in economics.
 This paper shows that the restriction to an MHT model with a nontrivial Gaussian component suffices for its identification.
 It operationalizes this model by providing and analyzing feasible methods for computing its likelihood and its maximum likelihood estimator.